Last updated: 22 May 2026

 There are three possible status decisions with CEST:

 IR35 enforcement is rigorously pursued.
 That’s because HMRC genuinely believes that there is a vast black economy of well-paid independent IT, marketing and other experts engaging in conspiracies with employers to scam the system.
-It really works them up.
+It is a particular enforcement priority for them.

-If that is the case, doesn’t finding 45% of contracts being outside the IR35 tax rule seem a bit high to you?
+If that is the case, doesn’t finding 64% of contracts to be outside IR35 seem a bit high to you?

-Critics of CEST have suggested that this is because it assumes that Mutuality of Obligation (MOO) exists in all contractual arrangements.
+Critics of CEST have long argued that it produces these distortions because it assumes Mutuality of Obligation (MOO) exists in every contractual arrangement — a position that recent rulings have made hard to sustain.

 Your approach to CEST